CHIO Aachen - history since 1898

 There’s a touch of Hollywood at the Soers: The CHIO Aachen has its own “Walk of Fame”.
 And would one expect anything else in Aachen?
 It is of course the names of horses that shine underneath the stars.

 Not a footprint, but instead a horseshoe belonging to the respective four-legged superstar is embedded inside the star.
-They include 20 names of jumping, eventing and dressage horses, all of whom have either won the Deutsche Bank Prize, the Dressage Grand Prix of Aachen, the DHL-Prize or the Rolex Grand Prix, the Grand Prix of Aachen.
+They include names of jumping, eventing and dressage horses, all of whom have either won the Deutsche Bank Prize, the SAP-CUP or the Rolex Grand Prix.